alicegray33/battle/readme.md

 As part of our pairing project for our week on web apps we have been given some user stories around creating a basic game called Battle!

+## Caveat

+The course has told us to use global variables for this project while also informing us how its bad to use them.
+Their reason being is that we should use a database instead but we're not learning about them until next week.

 ## User Stories

 Here are the complete User Stories for this project.